Enigmatis/graphql-java-annotations/README.md

 Classes marked as "extensions" will actually not define a new type, but rather set new fields on the class it extends when it will be created.
 All GraphQL annotations can be used on extension classes.

-Extensions are registered in GraqhQLAnnotationProcessor by using `registerTypeExtension`.
+Extensions are registered in GraphQLAnnotationProcessor by using `registerTypeExtension`.
 Note that extensions must be registered before the type itself is requested with `getObject()` :

 ```
 GraphQLAnnotationsProcessor processor = GraphQLAnnotations.getInstance();